tracel-ai/burn/burn-book/src/import/pytorch-model.md

 ### Models containing enum modules

 Burn supports models containing enum modules with new-type variants (tuple with one item).
-Importing weights for such models is supported by using the `PyTorchFileRecorder` automatically.
+Importing weights for such models is automatically supported by the PyTorchFileRecorder.
 However, it should be noted that since the source weights file does not contain the enum variant information, the enum variant is picked based on the enum variant type.
 Let's consider the following example:

 ```rust
 #[derive(Module, Debug)]